georgebabarus/magento-filesystem-extension/docs/source/introduction.rst

 Introduction
 ************

-Magento 2.4 version almost has already in place filesystem abstraction needed to implement and integrate new filesystem (including remote filesystems like Amazon Simple Storage Service - S3) for core or custom modules.

 For example:
     * storing CMS media files directly in a cloud object storage (like Amazon S3 or Azure Files) without touching server disk could be achieved with little effort :ref:`explained here <cms>`.
     * all files that are served raw could easily be served directly form there or through a built-in or third party CDN.